 Let’s dive in, shall we?

-Phishing is a common method.
-Hackers send emails or messages that look legit but are designed to steal your info.
-It’s like getting a fake call from your bank asking for your password.
+Phishing is everywhere these days.
+Hackers send emails or messages that look completely legit, your bank logo, your company letterhead, the works, but they’re really just trying to steal your info.
+Think of it like getting a call from someone pretending to be your bank, asking for your password.
+You’d hang up, right?
+That’s the same instinct you need with these emails.

 You wouldn’t just give it away, right?